phac-nml/irida/doc/user/user/project/index.md

 #### Project coverage

 IRIDA can calculate the coverage of uploaded sequencing data for a sample.
-To enable this a genome size and expected coverage must be set for a project, under the Project > Settings > Basic menu.
+To enable this a genome size and expected coverage must be set for a project in the project settings page.

 * **Required Coverage** - The coverage expected by any sequencing data being uploaded to the project.
 * **Genome Size** - The size of the genome of the organism being targeted by the project.